 Mediation is an effective tool for resolving conflicts—including divorce—outside of the standard litigation system.
 This approach can offer positive, cost-effective alternatives to dispute resolution in a number of areas, such as divorce, child custody, child support, and other family law issues.

 The Fairfax mediation lawyers at DiPietro Law Group, PLLC can help you reach an amicable settlement to your dispute.
-With more than 42 years of combined experience, we are adept at helping our clients reach agreeable resolutions to all types of family law conflicts.
+With over 60 years of combined experience, we are adept at helping our clients reach agreeable resolutions to all types of family law conflicts.

 Contact us today to request a consultation.
 We can be reached online or by phone.